Copper River King Salmon

 And king salmon from Alaska's Copper River is the crème de la crème … a stupendously succulent fish that melts in your mouth!

 Vital Choice Guarantee: We'll replace your product or refund your money if you're not satisfied.

 - Free Shipping

 - Certified Kosher (EarthK).
 Approved for Passover.

 - Sustainably harvested

 Every year, the Copper King harvest sets off a scramble among restaurants and retailers seeking to snare some of this elegant, ephemeral treat.

-The harvest was especially low this year, but we've secured a strictly limited amount ... and unlike most sources, we offer Free Shipping!
-(Deliveries to Alaska and Hawaii are subject to surcharges.)
+This summer's harvest was historically small, but we've secured a very small amount ... and unlike most sources, we offer Free Shipping to 48 out of 50 states!

-Demand remains high, making the wholesale cost — and corresponding retail prices — considerably higher than last year's.
+Demand is very high, making the wholesale cost — and corresponding retail prices — considerably higher than last year's.

-In light of the sharp cost increase over 2016, we debated whether to offer 2017 Copper River King, and decided to let customers make that choice.
+In light of the cost increase over 2017, we debated whether to offer 2018 Copper River King, and decided to let customers make that choice.